OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

       * **Server** - enter the IP address of the SMTP server and the port number.
 The SMTP port number defaults to 587, but you can change it.
 Note that port 25 isn't supported.
       * **Requires Authentication** - Check to require authentication and then enter the user name and password to authenticate.

 1. Click **Save** to save your configuration.
-The change applies to all apps automtically.
+The change applies to all apps automatically.

 ## Modify an email configuration